-A. If you selected Begin archiving data immediately or Begin archiving data when 'Start Archiving' command is sent above, and selected
+A. If you selected Begin archiving data immediately or Begin archiving data when 'Start Archiving' command is sent above, and selected Prompt for Header Information in the Header Form setup (Configure Outputs), the Header Information dialog box appears.
+Fill in the desired header and click OK.

-- B. If you set up a water sampler in Configure Inputs, SEASAVE sends a Reset command to the water sampler, and waits up to 60 seconds for confirmation. - C. If you selected NMEA position data added in the .con file, SEASAVE initializes NMEA communications. - D. If you selected Check Scan Length in the Options menu, SEASAVE checks the .con file to verify that the scan length defined by the .con file matches the instrument (i.e., number of sensors, inclusion of NMEA and/or Surface PAR is as defined in the .con file).
-If a Scan length error appears, verify that: - You are using the correct .con file. - The .con file has been updated as necessary if you added or deleted sensors, added or deleted NMEA or Surface PAR inputs, etc. - E. A message similar to one of the following appears (message dependent on the instrument):
+- B. If you set up a water sampler in Configure Inputs, Seasave sends a Reset command to the water sampler, and waits up to 60 seconds for confirmation. - C. If you selected NMEA position data added in the .con or .xmlcon file, Seasave initializes NMEA communications. - D. If you selected Check Scan Length in the Options menu, Seasave checks the .con or .xmlcon file to verify that the scan length defined by the .con or .xmlcon file matches the instrument (i.e., number of sensors, inclusion of NMEA and/or Surface PAR is as defined in the .con or .xmlcon file).
+If a Scan length error appears, verify that: - You are using the correct .con or .xmlcon file. - The .con or .xmlcon file has been updated as necessary if you • added or deleted sensors, added or deleted NMEA or Surface PAR inputs, etc. - E. A message similar to one of the following appears (message dependent on the instrument):